ArnovanDoesburg/Asteroid-Assault/README.md

 ## Powerups
 * multi-shot - allows the player to shoot in a wide angle three times.
-* bomb - makes all the asteroids explode.
+* superbomb - makes all the asteroids explode.

 ## Controls
 * Movement : arrow keys